 The Chania International Airport is located 9 miles from town on the Akrotiri Peninsula.
 The overwhelming majority of airlines flying to Chania do so seasonally and sporadically.

-While Athens to Chania flights operate year-round, you will likely have a difficult time finding scheduled airlines to Chania from other destinations (with an astounding number of charter/package tour routes from Scandinavia to Chania!).
-Our Athens to Chania flight was quick and affordable and it’s how we recommended getting to Crete (even if you’re coming from other Greek Islands).
+While Athens to Chania flights operate year-round, you will likely have a difficult time finding scheduled service to Chania outside of summer.
+Our Chania flight from Athens was quick and affordable and it’s how we recommended getting to Crete (even if you’re coming from other Greek Islands).

 Ferry to Chania, Crete

-As the only regular boat service to Chania, the Athens to Chania ferry operates year-round.
+As the only regular boat service, the Athens to Chania ferry operates year-round.
 The journey from the Athens Port of Priaeus to the Chania Souda Port is typically overnight and takes 9 to 12 hours.

 Bus to Chania

-If you’re planning to take a bus from Heraklion to Chania, the travel time is about 3 hours and tickets cost roughly €14.
+If you’re planning to take a bus from Heraklion to Chania, the travel time is about 3 hours and tickets cost €14.
 Buses from Heraklion to Chania are fairly frequent, air conditioned and typically have free Wi-Fi and a toilet.
-Check Chania bus times and ticket prices on the official site for your trip.
+Check Chania bus times and ticket prices on the official site.

 Getting Around Chania

-If you decide to get a car rental in Chania, we have a few tips.
+If you get a car rental in Chania, we have some advice.
 First, read up on Greece road signs!

-Driving in Chania and on the mountain roads is starkly different than driving in the USA.
-There are several one-lane roads that accommodate two-way traffic; in fact, lanes in general are more of guideline than a rule.
+Second, driving in Chania and in the mountains may be starkly different to your home country.
+There are several one-lane roads that accommodate two-way traffic.
+In fact, lanes in general are more of guideline than a rule.

-If you are staying in the Old Town, don’t try to drive to your accommodations.
-The closer you get to the Old Town, the narrower the streets.
-Find a free parking lot close to your lodging and walk from there.
-If you do plan on parking on the street, practice your parallel parking (and don’t forget to pull in your street-side mirror!).
+Finally, if you are staying in the Old Town, don’t plan on parking in front of your accommodations.
+The closer you get, the narrower the streets.
+Find a free parking lot close by and walk from there.
+If you do plan on parking on the street, don’t forget to pull in your street-side mirror!

-Also, it is important to understand the insurance coverage.
-If you use a travel credit card – like Chase Sapphire Preferred – review what coverage they provide and determine if you are able to decline the extra coverage for your car rental in Chania.
+Also, it is important to understand the insurance options.
+If you use a travel credit card – like Chase Sapphire Preferred – review what covered and determine if you are able to decline the extra coverage.

 Best Places To Stay in Chania, Crete

-Accommodation in Chania, Crete can range in price from extremely affordable to very expensive, depending on when you visit and the type of accommodation you desire.
-There are boutique hotels in Chania that are very romantic and Airbnbs in Chania that are great for families.
+Accommodation in Chania, Crete can range in price from extremely affordable to very expensive.
+This depends on when you visit and the type of accommodation you desire.
+There are boutique hotels in Chania that are very romantic and Airbnb’s in Chania that are great for families.

 Located just steps from the Old Harbor and offering lighthouse views, the Domus Renier Boutique Hotel gets top ratings for their comfortable rooms, friendly staff and excellent breakfast.

 Although housed in a historic mansion, rooms are equipped with modern conveniences and luxury touches.
 Domus Renier is an ideal stay for couples.
-Check rates and availability for your stay!
+Check availability for your stay!

 Kriti Hotel

-Situated just outside the Old Town, Kriti Hotel is a clean, modern, stylish hotel that comes at an affordable price – and is a good option for families, too.
+Situated just outside the Old Town, Kriti Hotel is a clean, modern, stylish hotel that comes at an affordable price.
 Plus, they offer breakfast and have an outdoor pool.
 Check rates for your stay!

 Travel Camera

-As visiting the beaches is a must do in Chania, you will want to make sure you pack your swimsuit.
-Along with that, be sure to pack plenty of sunscreen, your favorite beach sunglasses and a travel hat for shade.
+As visiting the beaches is a must do in Chania, you will want to make sure you bring your swimsuit.
+Along with that, be sure to pack plenty of sunscreen, your favorite sunglasses and a travel hat for shade.

-Additionally, as many of the things to do in Chania Town, Greece (and some of the mountain villages) require modesty, be sure to pack a versatile wrap and clothes that provide cover so that you are able to visit monasteries and churches.
+Additionally, as some sights require modesty, be sure to pack a versatile wrap and clothes that provide cover so that you are able to visit monasteries and churches.

 Day Pack

-Whether you are planning long days of sightseeing the best Chania things to see and do or plan on lounging on the beach all day, you will need a good day pack.
-Your day bag needs to be roomy enough to stow all of your essentials – and it is best to have zippered pockets to keep your valuables safe.
+Whether you are planning long days of sightseeing or lounging on the beach, you will need a good day bag.
+Your pack needs to be roomy enough to stow all of your everyday essentials – and it is best to have zippered pockets to keep your valuables safe.

-We use these small backpacks as day packs and share tons of tips in our article on The Best Day Bags for Travel
+We use these small backpacks, but share other options in our article on The Best Day Bags for Travel.

-Don’t have travel insurance yet?
 Trip insurance can come in handy in the event of lost luggage, canceled flights and even getting sick abroad.
-Check the rates and coverage at World Nomads for travel insurance for your trip.
+Check the rates and coverage at World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.